 With a daily turnover of more than 5 trillion US dollars, the forex market is by far the largest and most liquid market in the world.
 Although calculating the exact number of forex traders is almost impossible, one estimate says that 9.5 million people around the world are online traders – that’s 1 in every 781 people, or 1 in 396 if you rule out the people who don’t have access to the Internet.

-According to an AITE Group study, the US remains the leading market for Forex trading, followed by the UK, but countries in Asia are quickly catching up and becoming major financial centres.
-Ever since the 1970s, Forex trading has been one of the most popular forms of investment in the world, and the widespread availability of high-speed Internet has made it even more so.
-But is Forex still a profitable investment idea in 2019, when Bitcoin and other disruptive innovations are gaining traction?
+According to an AITE Group study, the US remains the leading market for forex trading, followed by the UK, but countries in Asia are quickly catching up and becoming major financial centres.
+Ever since the 1970s, forex trading has been one of the most popular forms of investment using top forex brokers uk, and the widespread availability of high-speed Internet has made it even more so.
+But is forex still a profitable investment idea in 2019, when bitcoin and other disruptive innovations are gaining traction?

 Taking into account the latest figures from UK regulative bodies, the popularity of this type of trading is certainly not dimming and, when it’s backed up by a well-calculated strategy, this activity can indeed lead to a massive boost in earnings.
 Here’s why:

 The UK is one of the most dynamic forex markets in the world